Jubatian/rrpge-spec/specs/acc_arch.rst

 The Accelerator has two major stages as follows:

 - Source fetch.
-This stage is performed according to the the selected mode (VMD), giving three possible distinct paths.
+This stage is performed according to the the selected mode (VMD), giving four possible distinct paths.

 - Destination combine.
 This stage varies according to whether reindexing is necessary (VRE), giving two possible distinct paths.